When Should I Replace My Water Heater?

 - Water with a metallic taste to it

 The good news is that today’s water heaters require very little servicing.
-But, as with any household appliance, many repairs can be avoided with routine maintenance.
-To extend the life of your water heater:
+But, as with any household appliance, many repairs can be avoided with routine water heater maintenance.
+To extend the life of your water heater and hot water tank:

 - Drain the water two times a year in order to remove collected sediment which causes corrosion and makes the unit less efficient.
 However, use caution when draining the hot water to avoid getting burned.